The essential trick to paste multiple paths to After Effects Shape Layers at once.

 By Chris and Trish Meyer | April 03, 2013

-On the heels of their Refine Edge sneak peek last week and just a few days before NAB, Adobe is releasing more information about some of the cool technology we may see in the next generation of their other pro video tools – including After Effects.
+On the heels of their Refine Edge sneak peek last week and just a few days before NAB, Adobe is releasing more information about some of the cool technology we may see in the next generation of their other pro video tools – including After Effects (now known to be After Effects CC, to be released June 17 2013).
 Adobe has given some folks like us the opportunity to work with these features in advance, and we wanted to share our thoughts with you.

 A series of videos demonstrating how to put the new features to work.